rbrown146/Gov_Election_Analytics/index.md

 ### Week of 10/18: Covid
 This election has had many shocks compared with previous elections: protests, a president who doesn't pay much tax, the death of a Supreme Court justice weeks before the elction, and, of course, Covid.
 How will Covid affect the election?
 I decided to make a model to find out.
 But first, here are some maps showing the extent of Covid's spread through the United States:

+Between July 1 and October 21 Covid has spread greatly through the USA

 ![](./Images/july1_cases.jpg)

 ![](./Images/oct21_cases.jpg)

+It looks like the virus has made inroads into the central part of the country and is doing best there.
+Deaths have also increased, although by not nearly as much as cases have (perhaps due to the uptick in mask wearing and social distancing)

 ![](./Images/july1_deaths.jpg)